Legionella Awareness

 • Impurities in the water that can support bacterial growth by providing a source of nutrients for the organism (e.g. rust, sludge, scale, organic matter and biofilms)

-YES: It is a legal requirement to conduct a legionella risk assessment according to HSE Document; Approved Code of Practice L8:2013
+Yes, it is a legal requirement to conduct a legionella risk assessment according to the HSE:

 ‘A suitable and sufficient assessment must be carried out to identify and assess the risk of exposure to legionella bacteria from work activities and water systems on the premises and any precautionary measures needed.
 The dutyholder is responsible for ensuring the risk assessment is carried out.
 The dutyholder is either: (a) the employer, where the risk from their undertaking is to their employees or others; or (b) a self-employed person, where there is a risk from their undertaking to themselves or others; or (c) the person who is in control of premises or systems in connection with work, where there is a risk from systems in the building, eg where a building is let to tenants, but the landlord keeps responsibility for its maintenance.’